The spirit and story of Costa Blanca living

 The name Costa Blanca, or “White Coast,” is believed to originate from either the whitewashed buildings that dot the coastline or the brilliant light that reflects off its shores, visible even from the air.

-Towns like Jávea, Denia, Calpe, Altea, Benidorm, Alicante and Torrevieja, each with its own charm from luxury marinas and historic old towns to lively markets and local fiestas
+Towns like Jávea, Denia, Calpe, Altea, Benidorm, Alicante and Torrevieja, each with its own charm from luxury marinas and historic old towns to lively markets and local fiestas.

 Whether you’re planning a trip, looking for a remote work escape, seeking the perfect place to retire, or dreaming of a permanent move Costa Blanca offers a lifestyle that blends natural beauty, modern comfort, and a deep sense of belonging.